jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 ## How to build

-1. In the root folder (marked `$` in the project structure above), you will need to copy/unpack the FreeRTOS and FreeRTOS+FAT source code.
-Put the FreeRTOS+FAT source in the FreeRTOS-Plus directory.
+1. In the root folder (marked `$` in the project structure above), you will need to copy/unpack the FreeRTOS and FreeRTOS-Labs source code.
 Alternatively, create symbolic links to the locations of the source trees.
 For example on Windows:
-`mklink /d FreeRTOS "%USERPROFILE%\Documents\FreeRTOSv10.2.1\FreeRTOS"`
+`mklink /d FreeRTOS "%USERPROFILE%\Documents\FreeRTOS\FreeRTOS"`
-`mklink /d FreeRTOS-Plus "%USERPROFILE%\Documents\FreeRTOSv10.2.1\FreeRTOS-Plus"`
+`mklink /d FreeRTOS-Plus "%USERPROFILE%\Documents\FreeRTOS\FreeRTOS-Plus"`
-`mklink /d FreeRTOS-Plus\Source\FreeRTOS-Plus-FAT "%USERPROFILE%\Documents\FreeRTOS-Plus-FAT-160919a-MIT"`
+`mklink /d FreeRTOS-Labs "%USERPROFILE%\Documents\FreeRTOS-Labs\FreeRTOS-Labs"`

 2. Using MPLABX IDE, open the projects `CLI`, `FAT`, `RTOS` and `TCPIP`.